 Straight across the garden from the front door is the games barn.
 Equipped with a 3/4 size snooker table and table tennis table, this restored 17th-century barn is a beautiful open space with stunning exposed cruck beams.

 Turning left out of the front door takes you along a path to The Bothy, a small stone building which houses the fourth bedroom, a double en-suite.
 A king-size bed with bedside tables, chest of drawer and large cupboard with hanging space furnish this cosy room whilst the en-suite has an electric shower and heated towel rail.
 The window overlooks the field and onwards to Sale Fell; the stream outside will act as a lullaby.

 The main house, bothy and games barn are all heated from the boiler barn which houses a biomass boiler.
 This is an entirely automated system, requiring no action from visitors.
 So not only will you be warm and cosy wherever you go but you are being environmentally friendly at the same time!

 The garden wraps around three sides of the cottage on a variety of levels and contains different areas to explore and enjoy.
 Behind the house is a large lawn edged with trees, a pond and a cascade, with lovely views over the fields.
 Outside, the utility room door is a paved patio with picnic bench and BBQ, again with delightful views.
-Or tucked away behind the bothy and games barn is a large slate paved patio with built in BBQ and stone picnic table and benches.
+Or tucked away behind the bothy and games barn is a large slate paved patio with built in BBQ and slate picnic table and benches.
 This sheltered spot by the stream is perfect for summer evenings and children of all ages will love to play in the stream.

 This property is simply gorgeous, a perfect choice for large family groups or two families travelling together.
 The house is cosy and comfortable with plenty of space for socialising together or finding your own space to relax.
 We can guarantee that you will feel at home here and will not want to leave at the end of your stay!